 If you are experiencing a dental emergency, and it is during regular office hours, contact us at 678-714-9199.
 If your dental emergency is taking place after hours, contact our office answering service for further instructions.

 It is important to seek immediate care for dental emergencies to prevent further damage to your teeth and mouth.
-We strive to treat emergency dental patients as quickly as possible and reserve time throughout the day to accommodate such situations.
+Your dentists in Buford, GA strive to treat emergency dental patients as quickly as possible, and reserve time throughout the day to accommodate such situations.

-Many patients ignore or put off seeing a dentist in an emergency because they think their pain will go away or treatment will be costly.
+Many patients ignore or put off seeing a dentist in an emergency because they think their pain will go away, or treatment will be costly.
 By contrast, seeing the dentist as quickly as possible can save you money, pain, and prevent future dental problems.
 Dental emergencies can range from the typical toothache, to mouth trauma from an accident.
 Lanier Family & Cosmetic Dentistry is equipped to handle all sorts of dental emergencies.
 If we can’t address your specific emergency, we will coordinate with trusted local specialists and oral surgeons.

 What To Do In a Dental Emergency